abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Defining products in terms of sets
 ---

 When we said that the product is a set of *ordered* pairs (formally speaking $A \times B ≠ B \times A$).
 But we didn't define how ordered pairs formally.
-Note that the criteria for order prevents us from symbolizing the pair with just a set containing the two elements, as while some mathematical operations (such as addition) indeed don't care about order, others (such as subtraction) do.
+Note that the criteria for order prevents us from encoding the pair as just a set containing the two elements, as while some mathematical operations (such as addition) indeed don't care about order, others (such as subtraction) do.
 And in programming, we have the ability to assign names to each member of an object, which accomplishes the same purpose as ordering does for pairs.

 ![A pair](pair.svg)